 What happens if my home university will not allow me to study abroad, my host university cancels my program, or travel restrictions prevent me from going on my program?

-In the event that a home university, host university, or travel restrictions prohibits a student from participating on a program after a student applies but before the program begins, ISEP will:
+In the event that a home university, host university, or travel restrictions prohibit you from participating in a program after you apply but before the program begins, ISEP will:

 · Attempt to find you an alternate academically appropriate placement,